-In 2004, Stephen White set out to follow his dream: to make movies.
-Having no real experience, he wasn’t sure where to begin.
-But with a camera and a pocket full of ideas, he decided to try anything he could to see what stuck.
-But before cameras even rolled, he decided to brand his content based on a name that dated back to his high school days.
-A name that was created by his best friend, Jamin Sponaugle to brand their comic creations: Diamond Comics.
+In 2004, I set out to follow my dream: to make movies.
+Having no real experience, I wasn’t sure where to begin.
+But with a camera and a pocket full of ideas, I decided to try anything I could to see what stuck.
+But before cameras even rolled, I decided to brand my content based on a name that dated back to my high school days.
+A name that was created by my best friend, Jamin Sponaugle, to brand our comic creations: Diamond Comics.
 This is a journey through Diamond Pictures.

 THE WITCH SISTER

-Stephen’s first experiment involved doing magic tricks with basic camera techniques.
-Eventually, he put his two oldest daughters in front of the camera to see how they could act.
-Soon after he wrote a simple piece for them to act out as two sisters fighting, only to learn that one of them was a witch.
+My first experiment involved doing magic tricks with basic camera techniques.
+Eventually, I put my two oldest daughters in front of the camera to see how they could act.
+Soon after, I wrote a simple piece for them to act out as two sisters fighting, only to learn that one of them was a witch.
 This minute long short was eventually dubbed “The Witch Sister”.

 THE WITCH SISTER 2

-Feeling good about the short, Stephen decided to expand on the idea and make a sequel short, picking up where the second one left off, allowing the other sister to get revenge with the help of her father.
-The idea was to feel slightly bigger and more exciting.
-With a quick turnaround, the Witch Sister 2 was completed nearly a month after the first.
+Feeling good about the short, I decided to expand on the idea and make a sequel to the short.
+Like many slapdash ideas I’ve had, I just picked up where the first one left off and decided to allow the other sister to get revenge with the help of her father.
+The idea was meant to feel slightly bigger and more exciting.
+With a quick turnaround, The Witch Sister 2 was completed nearly a month after the first.
 This also marked Stephen’s official on-camera debut as the aforementioned father.

 THE WITCH SISTER III

-Having already gone this far with the narrative, Stephen decided to expand the story further and explain the events of the day while pushing boundaries even further with the Witch Sister III.
-Knowing that the short would be devoid of big effects, he did his best to craft a more intriguing narrative and put his editing skills to the test.
+Having already gone this far with the narrative, I decided to expand the story even further and explain the events of the day while pushing boundaries even further with The Witch Sister III.
+Knowing that I didn’t have a bunch of fancy special effects at my disposal, I did my best to craft a more intriguing narrative and worry about all the special effects stuff later.

 SUICIDE STORY

-After crafting three kid friendly shorts, Stephen decided to make his next short land on the opposite end of the spectrum.
-With this mindset, he worked out a short solo piece about a man contemplating suicide.
-This piece also allowed him to work on his acting abilities, to really stretch what he was capable of.
+After crafting three kid-friendly shorts, I decided to make my next short land on the opposite end of the spectrum.
+With that mindset, I worked out a short solo piece about a man contemplating suicide.
+This piece also allowed me to work on my acting abilities, in an effort to really stretch what I was capable of.
 Suicide Story was finished in May of 2004.

 HEAVEN OR HELL: A SILENT MOVIE

-Almost a month later, Stephen White, Stephen Foster and William Patrick came up with a short film idea one afternoon and scribbled out a working script.
-That same evening, they filmed the short and had a work print put together by the next day.
-It was planned to be a silent short from the start, but White embellished it in the edit to add some style.
-It was finished in June 2004 and is considered the “cult” hit of the shorts, appealing to a certain group but they’re rabid for it.
+About a month later while hanging out with some friends of mine, we had an itch that needed to be scratched.
+That itch was to film something.
+So, we came up with a short film idea one afternoon and scribbled out a working script.
+That same evening, we filmed the short and had a work print put together by the next day.
+It was planned to be a silent short from the start, but I decided to embellished it in the edit to give it a bit of style.
+It was finished in June 2004 and is considered the “cult” hit of my shorts.
+We seriously had so many people asking to watch it.

 AMY & POOCHIE

-Wanting to challenge himself further, Stephen White thought about his next short.
-He considered dabbling in the realm of stop-motion animation but wasn’t sure what the approach should be.
-He began taking note of his daughters’ favorite toys and began crafting a tale around them.
-Soon after he spent an entire weekend filming the toys in various situations, either in stagnant situations or moving through some form of puppetry.
-He also practiced his work on stop-motion with varying results.
-After finding the right voices for the various characters, he went to work editing together all the pieces to create Amy & Poochie which was completed in July 2004.
-While he wishes there were ways to improve the work done here, Stephen is proud of the work performed for a first pass.
+Wanting to challenge myself even further, I began thinking about my next short.
+I had always wanted to dabble in the realm of stop-motion animation.
+However, I wasn’t sure what my approach should be.
+I began taking note of my daughters’ favorite toys and began crafting a tale around them.
+Soon after, I spent an entire weekend filming the toys in various situations, either in stagnant situations or moving through some form of puppetry, with the occasional use of a stop-motion animation technique.
+After finding the right voices for the various characters, I went to work on editing together all the pieces to create Amy & Poochie which was completed in July 2004.
+While I wish there was a way to improve the work done here, I am proud of it for being a first pass.

 REVENGE FOR MURDER

-In August 2004, Stephen White and Stephen Foster reteamed to collaborate on another project.
-This time looking to spoof various martial arts pictures.
+In August 2004, I reteamed with Stephen Foster to collaborate on another project.
+This time, we were looking to spoof various martial arts pictures.
 While the narrative of the short was created on the day of shooting, the fight choreography was the primary focus of the short.
-They wanted everything to feel as authentic as possible, with the humor coming from other elements not the fights themselves.
-White worked to ensure the fights came out intense in the edit, hoping to thrill viewers with the showcase.
+We wanted everything to feel as authentic as possible, with the humor coming from other elements and not the fights themselves.
+I worked meticulously to ensure the fights came out intense in the edit, hoping to thrill viewers with the showcase.
 In September 2004, Revenge for Murder was completed and is considered the best short out of the 2004 era.

 WILL & BOBBY

-[Some music was changed from the original version to avoid copyright blocks.]
+Some music was changed from the original version to avoid copyright blocks on YouTube.
+If I can find a copy of that version, I’ll post it.

-With the desire to film still burning hot, Stephen White was trying to think of his next experiment.
-During this period of his life, he had been subjecting himself to more indie films looking for inspiration.
-He knew a big studio film wasn’t feasible, but a great story done on a budget could be plausible.
-He had also wanted to do a project with his brother, so he began crafting a story about two brothers.
-Over time, he decided on the overall narrative of the project and even some artistic choices he had in mind to give it an indie feel of the times.
-By December of 2004, Will & Bobby was complete and remains one of Stephen’s personal favorites.
+With the desire to film still burning hot, I was trying to think of my next experiment.
+During this period of my life, I had been subjecting myself to more indie films in an attempt to look for inspiration.
+I knew a big studio-type film wasn’t feasible, but a good story done on a budget could be plausible.
+I also wanted to do a project with my brother, so I began crafting a story about two brothers.
+Over time, I decided on the overall narrative of the project and even some artistic choices I had in mind to give it an indie feel of the times.
+By December of 2004, Will & Bobby was complete and remains one of my personal favorites.

 HURT

-Entering 2005, Stephen wasn’t sure what was next on his agenda.
-Luckily, his friend William Patrick was directing a new short and needed an editor.
-Being impressed with his editing skills in the past, William offered Stephen to edit his short film Hurt after Stephen took a pass on one scene.
+Entering 2005, I wasn’t sure what was next on his agenda.
+Luckily, my friend William Patrick was directing a new short and needed an editor.
+Being impressed with my editing skills in the past, William offered me the opportunity to edit his short film Hurt after I took a pass on one scene.
 The first cut retained every scene filmed which caused some pacing issues.
-Eventually, various bits were removed, and Stephen even took some liberties to help embellish certain sequences.
-The only thing the film lacked was a proper ending.
-Something that William realized and filmed new shots to add into the final product, which allowed it to be completed later that year.
-While he wasn’t directly involved with the production, Stephen enjoyed having the opportunity to edit something that was not his own work.
+Eventually, various bits were removed, and I even took some liberties to help embellish certain sequences.
+The only thing the film lacked was a proper ending, which was something that William realized.
+So, he went back to the farmhouse where he shot a portion of the film and filmed new footage to be added into the final product.
+This allowed me to finalize the edit later that year.
+While I wasn’t directly involved with the production, I did enjoy having the opportunity to edit something that was not my own work.

 TWINS